Trends of Neutron Skins and Radii of Mirror Nuclei from First Principles

 {\it Results.--- } Our results for the neutron skin thickness of selected nuclei with $6\le A\le 56$ are shown in \cref{skin_vs_asym}.
-These data are plotted against the isospin asymmetry, $\delta=(N-Z)/A$, with $N$ and $Z$ being the number of neutrons and protons, respectively.
-As can be seen, there is a linear relation between the neutron skin thickness and the isospin asymmetry which is robust across different \textit{ab initio} methods and chiral interactions.
-This correlation was first derived in Ref.~\cite{pethick1996} from the liquid-drop model and demonstrated with mean-field methods.
+These data are plotted against the isospin asymmetry, $I = (N-Z)/A$, with $N$ and $Z$ being the number of neutrons and protons, respectively, and a linear relationship is extracted.
+This relationship was first derived from the LDM in Refs.~\cite{Myers:1969, Myers:1974, Myers:1977, Myers:1980} and demonstrated with mean-field methods in Ref.~\cite{pethick1996}.
 We fit the data using linear regression which is shown in \cref{skin_vs_asym} as shaded gray bands at $1\sigma$, $2\sigma$, and $3\sigma$ confidence levels.
+The fit uncertainties increase away from $I = 0$, and the quoted uncertainties are taken from the maximum value from within the data.

 There are several distinct sources of uncertainties in the CC calculations.
-First, the error associated with the finite size of the employed model space is estimated by taking the difference between the point-nucleon radius calculated in the model spaces of $N_{\rm max}=12$ and $N_{\rm max}=10$, respectively, where $N_{\rm max} = (2n + l)_{\rm max}$ indicates the maximum harmonic oscillator energy level.
-We also note that in this work we utilize a basis with an oscillator energy of $\hbar\omega=16\ \rm MeV$, which might not be optimal for all calculated nuclei.
-The additional uncertainty associated with this choice is estimated to be 1\%~\cite{kaufmann2020,novario2020}.
-Second, the uncertainty associated with truncating the CC excitation operator at the $2p$--$2h$ level amounts to another 1\%~\cite{novario2020,miorelli2018,kaufmann2020}.
-Finally, the error from breaking rotational symmetry is estimated to be less than 1\% on computed radii (see Ref.~\cite{hagen2021} for details).
+First, the error associated with the finite size of the employed model space is estimated by taking the difference between the squared radii calculated in the model spaces of $N_{\rm max}=10,12$, respectively, where $N_{\rm max} = (2n + l)_{\rm max}$ indicates the maximum harmonic oscillator energy level.
+We also note that in this work we utilize a basis with an oscillator energy of $\hbar\omega=16\ \rm MeV$, which is suitable for all calculated nuclei.
+The additional uncertainty associated with this choice is estimated to be 1\%~\cite{kaufmann2020, novario2020}.
+Second, the uncertainty associated with truncating the CC excitation operator at the $2p$--$2h$ level amounts to another 1\% uncertainty~\cite{novario2020, miorelli2018, kaufmann2020}.
+Finally, the error from breaking rotational symmetry is estimated to be less than 1\% on computed radii (see Ref.~\cite{hagen2022} for details).
 Uncertainties on AFDMC results are statistical, and are reported in this work at the $1\sigma$ confidence level.
 Errors on radii also include an extrapolation uncertainty from mix estimates, and those on binding energies from unconstrained evolution (see Ref.~\cite{lonardoni2018a} for more details).